ankane/strong_migrations/README.md

 ```

 For safety, this option only affects development and test environments.
 In other environments, the actual server version is always used.

-## Bigint Primary Keys (Postgres & MySQL)

-Rails 5.1+ uses `bigint` for primary keys to keep you from running out of ids.
-To get this in earlier versions of Rails, check out [rails-bigint-primarykey](https://github.com/Shopify/rails-bigint-primarykey).

 ## Additional Reading